codurance/site/_posts/2018-09-03-rest-review.md

 6. (Optional) Code on Demand

 ###  Elements of REST
-The four elements are indicated below
+The four elements are indicated below.

 1. Identification of resources
 2. Manipulation of resources through representations
 3. Self descriptive messages
 4. HATEOAS (Hypermedia as the Engine of the Application State)

-## Richardson's maturity Levels
+## Richardson's maturity levels

 Richardson introduces the ideas of his maturity levels to the wider world at the Qcon conference of 2008 through a [presentation](https://www.crummy.com/writing/speaking/2008-QCon/) he made.
 At least that's the first reference I found to them.